dvdkwei/ex-sessions/README.md

 # ex-sessions
-A simple application to get closer to the session authentication mechanism
+A simple application to get to know the session authentication mechanism in typescript.